gorlovka/proxyrequest/README.md

-# Proxyrequest - parsing website - bypass cloudflare or any custom made protection
+# Proxyrequest - Rotating proxy, Bypass Cloudflare, Free proxy lists

 If you are looking for a way to parse website which is protected by cloudflare or some other custom made solution you are in the right place.

-Usually if you need to get a few dozens of pages from website you can go directry for webiste and scrape data easily.
-Troubles comes if website has some kind of protection and you need to get a lot of data on regular basis.
+Usually if you need to get a few dozens of pages from website you can go directory for website and scrape data easily.
+Issues comes if website has some kind of protection you need to get a lot of data on regular basis.

 We handle all blocking from protection on our behalf.
 You get data like you were requesting them directly.

-This solution is good if you need to get web pages, images and any other files not bigger than 30MB at most.
-Not good if you need to download videos (not now, maybe in the future).

-Any javascript on requested page is not executed.
-You get the page as is.
-So if website enabled under protection mode this solution won't work.
-This situation needs emulating browser which is resource taking and going to be expensive.
-Good news is that such delay for 5 seconds is not good for users so if they use it they shoot themselves in the foot.
-If you need passing such protection, please contact me too.
-Just keep in mind that it's not passed by current solution you see.
+This solution works for parsing and collection of data.
+It doesn't work for DDOS, spam sending or abusing internet.

+Javascript is optionally executed if you need it.
+Essentially it's slower than just getting page as is so consider finding a way to get data without Javascript execution.

 ## Usage via GET request